This is the blog. Click here to go to the Zenopus Archives website.

 Astounding Stories, Feb 1936 issue.
 Source.

-Holmes didn't provide us with many "new monsters" not found on the standard Monster List of Basic.
-There are few in the Sample Dungeon, mostly giant animals (giant crab, large octopus, giant snake), with partial stats and description, and which serve to show a new DM that they are not limited to the standard monsters.
-Holmes also
+During the decade or so of time that Holmes wrote for and about D&D and RPGs (about 1976-1986), he didn't provide us with many "new monsters" that are not found on the standard Monster List of Basic.
+Most notably, he introduced the Were-Shark into D&D, and there are a few non-standard monsters in the Sample Dungeon, mostly giant animals, such as the giant crab, large octopus and giant snake, each given partial stats and description, and which serve to demonstrate a new DM that they are not limited to the standard monsters.

-In his novel The Maze of Peril, Holmes writes of the origin of the vast underworld: "Somewhere beneath the surface of this ancient land the tunnels and corridors of some prehistoric race coiled and raveled, delved, and probed unimaginable depths into the core of the world" (pg 3).
+The intro to the Sample Dungeon, the ruins of the tower of the wizard Zenopus sit upon "the ruins of a much older city of doubtful history" which is several paragraphs later referred to as a "pre-human city".
+And then in his D&D novel The Maze of Peril, first published in 1986, Holmes writes of the origin of the vast underworld: "Somewhere beneath the surface of this ancient land the tunnels and corridors of some prehistoric race coiled and raveled, delved, and probed unimaginable depths into the core of the world" (pg 3).
 Holmes does not further disclose the nature of this race, but Lovecraft's Old Ones are a natural fit, being both pre-human and extensive builders.
 Here's my analog of the Old Ones where they fulfill this role of original architects of the underworld, written up in Holmes Basic format.
 It also mentions Dagonites and Whisperers, which are analogs for The Deep Ones and the Mi-Go, respectively.

 Ancient Builder